Parsonage–Turner syndrome: Diagnosis

 Diagnosis often takes three to nine months to be made, as the condition is often unrecognised by physicians.

 Differential diagnosis

 The differential focuses on distinguishing it from similar entities such as quadrilateral space syndrome, which involves the teres minor and variably the deltoid, and suprascapular nerve impingement at the spinoglenoid notch, which predominantly involves the infraspinatus.

 Prognosis

 Despite its wasting and at times long-lasting effects, most cases are resolved by the body's healing system, and recovery is usually good in 18–24 months, depending on how old the person in question is.
 For instance, a six-year-old could have brachial neuritis for only around six months, but a person in their early 50s could have it for more than three years.

 It was traditionally thought that most people would regain around 70 to 90 percent of their original strength and function levels, however most recent studies suggest that long-term complications are more common than previously thought.

+Association with COVID-19 infection and vaccination

+Parsonage-Turner syndrome has been reported in several cases following SARS-CoV-2 infection and COVID-19 vaccination.
+Systemic reviews of published case reports and case series report individuals who have developed PTS after either the COVID-19 vaccination or infection.
+Similar to the typical presentation of PTS, symptoms generally present days to weeks after exposure.

+The clinical features described in these reports mirror many of the standard presentations of PTS, including the sudden onset of shoulder or upper limb pain followed by weakness and sensory changes affecting the brachial plexus.
+With the cases of PTS reported after post-vaccination, the syndrome has been most associated with mRNA vaccines such as Pfizer-BioNTech and Moderna.
+However, cases have been also reported with viral vector vaccines as well.

+While a temporal relationship between COVID-19 infection or vaccination and PTS has been observed, a direct causal relationship cannot be established at this time.
+PTS has been long associated with triggers such as infections and vaccinations.
+Therefore, cases of linking COVID-19 and PTS may reflect this association rather than a specific effect of the SARS-CoV-2 virus or the vaccine itself.